adamlundrigan/LdcZfcUserOAuth2/README.md

 ## TODO

  - [x] Use ZfcUser's authentication mechanism in OAuth2 server
- - [x] Populate ZfcUser auth storage when OAuth2 server receives a valid token
+ - [x] Populate ZfcUser auth storage when OAuth2 server authentication succeeds
- - [ ] Apigility RPC resource for account registration
- - [ ] Apigility RPC resource for change email / change password
  - [ ] Some tests might be a good idea
  - [ ] Some documentation and an example might also be good ideas